 Boulée wrote of the need to eradicate unnecessary decoration, which he termed “sterile riches”, in pursuit of an austerity that would lead to the “poetry of architecture”.4 Such sentiments could just as well have served as a manifesto for Canabas whose preoccupation with materials and innovation in design set him apart from many of his contemporaries and imbued his work with the same sense of radicalism as Boulée’s.

 Canabas was renown for exceptional quality of his ébénisterie.
 Working, with very few exceptions, in mahogany, he used wood of the highest quality, grain and colour, the results of which can be seen clearly in the present secretaires.
 Unlike many other ébénistes, Canabas focused his work almost exclusively on the production of small, imaginatively designed items of furniture.
-The exquisitely contained proportions of the present secretaires and the imaginative incorporation of a safe into the lower section of one serve to encapsulate Canabas’ innovative approach to design.
+The incorporation of a safe behind a false secretaire facade strongly indicates they were a bespoke special commission.

 Canabas was born Joseph Gengenbach, the son of a German cabinet maker from the Alsace.
 He adopted the pseudonym Canabas, which he used to sign his work after moving to Paris.
 His talent was recognized early on in his career, and before his investiture as a master cabinet maker in 1766 he worked in the rue de Charonne for such notable ébénistes, as Jean-François Œben and Pierre Migeon.
 Once established at his large workshop in the rue du Fauboug Saint-Antoine, he supplied the exclusive marchands Bennemain le June and the Presel brothers, as well as a range of private clients attracted by his distinctive and beautifully worked pieces.5